ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 Countries with more than 10 million cases: ["USA","India"]
 ```
-## Find the Top Three Countries By the Number Of Reported Covid Deaths
+## Finding the Top Three Countries By the Number Of Reported Covid Deaths

 Let's define a new function to find the top three countries with highest number of covid deaths.
 In this function, we will use queries to sort a table and retrieve a *limit*ed number of sorted records from the table.